Canon T6s vs Fujifilm X-A1

 It is notable that the T6s has a microphone port, which is missing on the X-A1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T6s and the X-A1 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the X-A1 have been discontinued, but can regularly be found used on ebay.
 The X-A1 was replaced by the Fujifilm X-A2, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T6s and X-A1 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Fujifilm X-A1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6s and the Fujifilm X-A1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.